 Law Diploma Courses in Different Fields of Law

-Diploma courses in law are held in a number of fields.
+Diploma in law are held in a number of fields.
 It caters to interest-oriented majors under the rubric of the legal profession.
 Some are mentioned below:

 1. Diploma in Cyber Law